visgl/react-map-gl/docs/api-reference/interactive-map.md

 Enable scroll to zoom.
 If an object is provided, may contain the following options to customize the scroll zoom behavior:

 - `speed` (Number) - Multiplier for the wheel delta.
 Default `0.01`.
-- `smooth` (Number) - Smoothly transition to the new zoom.
+- `smooth` (Boolean) - Smoothly transition to the new zoom.
 If enabled, will provide a slightly lagged but smoother experience.
-Default `true`.
+Default `false`.

 ##### `dragPan` (Boolean|Object)